wailywang/Yuxi-3D-Unity-BallRunGame/README.md

 4. Open a Pull Request to merge changes back into the main branch.

 ## License
-This project is licensed under the MIT `License`.
+This project is licensed under the MIT `LICENSE`.